 “My focus is the people of this community, be they in a public office, or on a public bench.
 Whether they are going for a world record, or going out of business.
 I believe that putting a spotlight on real concerns, on real people, in local neighborhoods, is the best way to explain the big stories which hog the headlines, but often don’t answer the questions everyday people would ask if they had the chance,” Mike McClanahan.

-In his free time Mike enjoys spending time with his wife and two dogs, enjoying the outdoors, speaking at schools, and learning more about the community he serves.
+In his free time Mike enjoys spending time enjoying the outdoors, speaking at schools, and learning more about the community he serves.